Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 1. Finish up by selecting **Save and Checkpoint** from the notebook's **File** menu in case you want to return to this notebook later.

 The model is building is done.
-In the next lesson, you will write some Python code that uses the model and place that code in a Docker container.
+In the next lesson, you will write some Python code that uses the model and build that code into a Docker container image.